OdoMat/Projects/API_Testing_Project_For_DummyJSON.md

 HTTP method for request: PATCH https://dummyjson.com/products/1<br>
 Request description: This request will attempt to partially update the product with ID 1 with invalid data.<br>
-Test types / techniques used: Functional Testing, Performance Testing, Regression Testing / Negative Testing, Boundary Value Analysis<br>
+Test types / techniques used: Functional Testing, Performance Testing / Negative Testing, Boundary Value Analysis<br>
 Response status code: 400 BAD REQUEST<br>

 Below you can find a picture of the API request from Postman:<br>